The quantum super-Krylov method

 \section{Abstract}

-Krylov quantum diagonalization methods for ground state energy estimation have emerged as a compelling use case for quantum computers.
-However, many existing methods rely on subroutines, in particular the Hadamard test, that are challenging on near-term quantum hardware.
-Motivated by this problem, we present a quantum Krylov method that uses only time evolutions and recovery probabilities, making it well adapted for current quantum computers.
-This is supplemented with a classical post-processing derivative estimation algorithm.
-The method ultimately estimates the eigenvalues of the commutator super-operator $X\to[H,X]$, so we declare it a super-Krylov method.
-We propose applying this method to estimate the ground-state energy of two classes of Hamiltonians: where either the highest energy is easily computable, or where the lowest and highest energies have the same absolute value.
-We prove that the resulting ground energy estimate converges in the noise-free regime and provide a classical numerical demonstration of the method in the presence of noise.
+The problem of estimating the ground-state energy of a quantum system is ubiquitous in chemistry and condensed matter physics.
+Krylov quantum diagonalization (KQD) has emerged as a promising approach for this task.
+However, many KQD methods rely on subroutines, particularly the Hadamard test, that are challenging to implement on near-term quantum computers.
+We present a novel KQD method that uses only real-time evolutions and recovery probabilities, making it well adapted for existing quantum hardware.
+The method entails numerical differentiation in post-processing, and so we present a novel derivative estimation algorithm that is robust to noisy data.
+Under assumptions on the spectrum of the Hamiltonian, we prove that our algorithm converges exponentially quickly to the ground-state energy and present a numerical demonstration using tensor network simulations.